acdvs/TD-OBSWebSocket/README.md

   - `requestId` - A custom ID string used to track the request (default = uuid4)
   - `requestData` - A dict containing any input the request requires (default = `None`)

-- `SendRequestBatch(data, executionType, haltOnFailure)` - Sends one or more requests together.
+- `SendRequestBatch(data, executionType, haltOnFailure)` - Sends one or more requests together

   - `data` - An array of dicts with the form:

     ```python
     {
-        "requestType": RequestType or str,
+        "requestType": RequestType,
-        # Optional.
-A custom string used to track the request.
+        # A custom ID string used to track the request (optional)
         "requestId": str,
-        # Optional.
-A dict containing any input the request requires.
+        # A dict containing any input the request requires (optional)
-        "requestData": object
+        "requestData": dict
     }
     ```

-  - `executionType` - A `RequestBatchExecutionType` enum value.
-Defaults to `SERIAL_REALTIME` for one-by-one execution.
+  - `executionType` - A [`RequestBatchExecutionType`](scripts/OBSEnums.py#L32) (default = `SERIAL_REALTIME`)
-  - `haltOnFailure` - Stops the batch if one request fails.
-Defaults to `False`.
+  - `haltOnFailure` - Stops the batch if one request fails (default = `False`)

-The `RequestType` and `RequestBatchExecutionType` enums are promoted by the extension and can be easily accessed on the OBSWebSocket component with `OBSWebSocket.RequestType` and `OBSWebSocket.RequestBatchExecutionType` respectively.
+The `RequestType` and `RequestBatchExecutionType` enums are promoted by the extension and can be easily accessed on the component with `op.OBSWebSocket.[EnumName]`.
+See the [source](scripts/OBSEnums.py) for all enums and values.

 Each request type's input for `requestData` can be found in the [obs-websocket documentation][1].

-For batch requests, it is recommended to provide a custom `requestId` with each request.
-This will help you identify responses in the results table where each one is logged until the next request is sent.
+For batch requests, it's recommended to provide a custom `requestId` with each request.
+This will help you identify responses in the results table (found at OBSWebSocket/out1) where each one is logged until the next request is sent.

 ## Contributing